 Everybody wants one, but what is a fluid head exactly, do you really need a fluid tripod head and how does this kind of tripod head work?
 This article will answer all your questions about fluid heads and also help you find the right one.

 The technical definition: A head, made for tripods and monopods, that contains a fluid chamber within its design, to dampen the sudden movements and vibrations of the camera to get smooth video pans and smooth tracking.

 The broader definition: A head that is made for tripods and monopod, usually with a long handle, to make gentle and smooth pans and tracking.

 Whether you're using a dedicated video camera or your standard digital camera in video mode, a well-built fluid head will allow you to achieve the smoothest of movements.
 You'll get clean stopping and starting, and be able to do smooth pans without any jerkiness.

 Any fluid cartridge, whether it's used in a tripod or a monopod head, or even at the base of a monopod for its feet, will dampen the effects of camera movement.

 Many photographers unknowingly use heads that are really "fluid-like" and actually are friction heads that use a series of plastic washers to smooth the movements.
 That's not necessarily bad, but you need to know the difference when you're shopping for a good fluid head.

 I am not an expert at all on the high-end models like the O'Connor heads.
-They're way above our requirements and our price level, but there are a few features of fluid head tripods worth being aware of.
+They're way above our requirements and our price level, but there are a few features of fluid head tripods that you need to aware of.